DashaLevchenko/Demo2/README.md

 # Instructions:
 When the programm starts you need to enter your pet's name and click the "Create button".
 Please note that only Latin characters are allowed.
-After the valid name is entered a
-Select the action by pressing up/down and then pressing enter Each action will change the tamagotchi state
-Green color bar means All Ok, Red means the state is critical Select the action that increases the critical state Repeat
+After the valid name is entered you will be able to select 6 actions that will be applied to the Cat: Feed, Scold, Wash, Play, Stroke, Heal.
+You can either fulfill the needs of the pet by pressing the 6 six buttons in the specified order or just click on them randomly.
+Each action will change the pet state.
+Some parameters, as Health, Satiety and Age are critical.
+When Health parameter points reach zero, the cat dies and game overs.
+When Satiety parameter is zero, the cat dies and game overs.
+When Age reaches maximum age, the cat is considered to be grown up and the game overs.

 # Actions:
 Feed -> Increases health point, happiness, satiety.
 Decreases purity.